pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-celer.md

 1. Add `0xeb3eb991d39dac92616da64b7c6d5af5ccff1627` under "Token contract address"
 1. BUSD and 18 should automatically populate for the "Token symbol" and "Token decimal"

-## Bridge BUSD from BSC testnet to Linea
+## Bridge BUSD from BSC testnet to PepeSync

 Now, to bridge BUSD, you'll need to:

 1. Navigate to the [Celer bridge](https://dev-cbridge-v2.netlify.app/97/59140/BNB)
 1. Connect your wallet and change to the BSC test network
-1. Make sure the "From" chain is BSC testnet, the "To" chain is Linea, and the desired token is BUSD
+1. Make sure the "From" chain is BSC testnet, the "To" chain is PepeSync, and the desired token is BUSD

    ![celer busd bridge](/img/quests/celer/celer_busd_bridge.png)